insightsengineering/rbmi/cran-comments.md

 ## Summary of Submission

-This version of the package fixes an issue that was causing the unit tests to crash on CRAN.
-The issue was due to the package not correctly clearing out the cache of previously compiled `rstan` models.
+This version of the package removes references to native pipes `|>` and lambda functions `\(x)` to ensure the package is backwards compatible with older versions of R. This update also exposes the control options for `rstan` allowing the user greater control over the MCMC computations.

 ## R CMD check results